ringcentral/ringcentral-extensible/packages/extensions/debug/README.md

-# Debug Mode Extension
+# Debug Extension

-Provide debug mode for this SDK, it supports Rest API over both HTTPS and WebSocket.
+Provide debug mode for this SDK.

 ## Install